-Mercedes CLA saloon - MPG, running costs & CO2
+Mercedes CLA - MPG, running costs & CO2

 Petrol and diesel engines provide impressive fuel economy, and the hybrid version promises plenty of electric range

-The Mercedes CLA is available with a range of petrol engines and one diesel engine, all borrowed from the Mercedes A-Class hatchback.
+The Mercedes CLA is available with a range of petrol engines, one plug-in hybrid and one diesel engine, all borrowed from the Mercedes A-Class hatchback.
 While not quite class-leading, less powerful engines should prove cheap to run, with the CLA's most economy-focused driving mode and standard automatic gearboxes squeezing the most out of the fuel in the tank.

 The CLA also has the lowest aerodynamic drag of any small saloon, helping it cut through the air and save fuel, especially on the motorway.